okx/okexchain-docs/okc-solutions/okc-vrf/Subscription-Method/Get-a-Random-Number/Get-a-Random-Number.md

 After you are done with this contract and the subscription, you can retrieve the remaining OKT to use with other examples.

-1. Open the Subscription Manager at [vrf.chain.OKT](/okc/oracle/vrf) 待更改and click the ID of your new subscription under the **My Subscriptions** list.
+1. Open the Subscription Manager at [vrf.chain.OKT](/okc/oracle/vrf) and click the ID of your new subscription under the **My Subscriptions** list.
 The subscription details page opens.
 2. Under your subscription details, click **Cancel subscription**.
 MetaMask opens and asks you to confirm the transaction.
 After you approve the transaction, OKC VRF closes your subscription account and sends the remaining OKT to your wallet.

 ## What's next